Gambling: Islam

-In parts of the world that implement full Shari'ah, such as Aceh, punishments for Muslim gamblers can range up to 12 lashes or a one-year prison term and a fine for those who provide a venue for such practises.
+In parts of the world that implement full Shari'ah, such as Aceh, punishments for Muslim gamblers can range up to 12 lashes or a one-year prison term and a fine for those who provide a venue for such practices.
 Some Islamic nations prohibit gambling; most other countries regulate it.

 Bahá'í Faith

 According to the Most Holy Book, paragraph 155, gambling is forbidden.

 Types

 Casino games

 While almost any game can be played for money, and any game typically played for money can also be played just for fun, some games are generally offered in a casino setting.

 Table games

 The Caesars Palace main fountain.
 The statue is a copy of the ancient Winged Victory of Samothrace.